|

 "capable, powerful."

-"The east."
-Greek myth name of the son of the king of Phoenicia
+meaning "the east."
+In mythology, this is the name of the son of the king of Phoenicia

 and brother of Europa.
 He was said to have founded the city of Thebes and